 About Dr. Anthony DeRosa

-Dr. Anthony DeRosa is a board certified ophthalmologist at TPMG – Ophthalmology with over 20 years of experience in the treatment and care of conditions of the eye.
+Anthony J. DeRosa, MD, FACS, is a board certified ophthalmologist at TPMG – Ophthalmology with over 20 years of experience in the treatment and care of conditions of the eye.
 He is fellowship-trained in Cornea, External Disease, Uveitis and Refractive Surgery and offers treatment for dry eye syndrome and corneal disease, diagnosis of macular degeneration, and diabetic eye exams.

 For more information or to make an appointment with Dr. DeRosa at a TPMG Ophthalmology office in Newport News or Williamsburg, call (757) 223-5321.